raito-io/raito-io.github.io/docs/guides/access.md

 $> raito --version
 ```

 If you want more information about the installation process, or you need to troubleshoot an issue, you can find [more information here](/docs/cli/installation).
-Also make sure that you have the Snowflake connector installed, [see here](/docs/cli/installation#-to-a-data-source).

 ## Repository setup